nekrutnikolai/minerwrangler/README.md

 Use these scripts are your own risk.
 I am not responsible for any damage that may occur

 # To do
+* Write a usage guide
-* Add AMD version
+* AMD version
 * Make it conditional based on what GPUs and software the user would like
-* Write a usage guide
+* Support other miners and algorithms